-Can you believe that Stari Grad on Island of Hvar is over 2400 years old?
-Stari Grad was once a Greek colony founded by Pharos and desirable due to it’s fertile land.
+Can you believe that Stari Grad on the Island of Hvar is over 2400 years old?
+Stari Grad was once a Greek colony founded by Pharos and desirable due to its fertile land.
 Following lunch we went on a walking tour and were shown around the old town, first stop was Tvrdalj Castle (Petar Hektorović Castle).
-Look, it takes for a building to blow me away architecturally, Sargrada Familia in Barcelona is still number one for me in the world.
+Look, it takes for a building to blow me away architecturally, Sagrada Familia in Barcelona is still number one for me in the world.
 Tvrdalj Castle is now in my Top 5, so much so that I told my husband that we will replicate this home design when we build our dream house in Dalmatia.
-Equally in awe with the castle and structure, he agrees with me.
+Equally, in awe with the castle and structure, he agrees with me.

 Tvrdalj Castle is open to the public, so you’ll be able to visit too and get a glimpse of what I’m on about.
 Petar Hektorović was a famous Croatian writer who was born and died in Stari Grad, Hvar.
 His castle is the most famous building in Stari Grad and entry can be found at the main square where you’ll also see his monument.
 He spent his whole life building this castle and left it to his heirs when he passed away.

-The castle features a fish pond, with hundreds of fish swimming inside and portico surrounding the pond before extending into a very leafy backyard, perfect setting for a creative thinker and poet.
-Inside on the walls of the home are many inscriptions, one a relevant reminder for even modern day, “Remember that neither riches nor fame, beauty nor age can save you from death, which takes all.”
+The castle features a fish pond, with hundreds of fish swimming inside and portico surrounding the pond before extending into a very leafy backyard, the perfect setting for a creative thinker and poet.
+Inside on the walls of the home are many inscriptions, one a relevant reminder for even modern-day, “Remember that neither riches nor fame, beauty nor age can save you from death, which takes all.”
 We spent at least 45 minutes here, totally in awestruck with the architecture and design.

 Our next stop was visiting Palača Biankini, Stari Grad Museum in the next building over from Tvrdalj Castle.
 You could easily spend a couple of hours here as the museum is spread out over several floors and also hosts many exhibitions on the ground floor.
-On our visit there was a exhibition for the history of sardines which may not sound too interesting but it was well executed.
+On our visit, there was an exhibition for the history of sardines which may not sound too interesting but it was well executed.

 After Stari Grad Museum, we went for a wander through the cobblestoned streets, everything about Stari Grad in Hvar is very rustic chic and authentic.
 My husband mentioned that he already loved being on the island and wanted to spend more time here in the near future.
 There was something honest about Stari Grad, perhaps because I had already experienced Town of Hvar I could feel the difference.
 Maybe because I am a local in Croatia and not a tourist, I understand the value of money in Croatia and how much things should “really” cost.
 That’s probably why I don’t identify so much with places like Town of Hvar, I am simply tired of overhyped cities that cost a fortune to visit.

 Time flies when you’re having fun so before we know it, it’s time to eat again.
 We took a bus to Dol to get to Konoba Kokot, it’s about 10 minutes or 2km away from Stari Grad and I wouldn’t recommend walking to get there.
-At Konoba Kokot we’re greeted with what else, but 3 types of rakija, figs and home made wine.
-I, of course must opt for the mineral water.
+At Konoba Kokot we’re greeted with what else, but 3 types of rakija, figs and homemade wine.
+I, of course, must opt for the mineral water.
 Fun times.
 I see Luka and Yuya go in for seconds of the rakija so it must be good.

 As a side note, are you even in a Dalmatian restaurant if you don’t see a shrine to Hajduk?
 You can imagine my husband Luka felt right at home.
 Popular photographer Yuya Matsuo also came out as a Hajduk supporter.

 Ask me at the age of 8 to eat asparagus and I probably would have found a way to cry my way out of it.
 If only my mum wrapped it in some pancakes, maybe I would have resisted a little less.
-For starters at Konoba Kokot we had asparagus pancakes, yes literally and they were so tasty that I had seconds.
+For starters, at Konoba Kokot we had asparagus pancakes, yes literally and they were so tasty that I had seconds.